willsigmon/songboard/README.md

 ## ✨ Designed for the way you share
 - macOS-first experience that runs quietly in the background and relaunches at login
-- Instant Song.link conversion for Spotify, Apple Music, iTunes, and geo.apple links
+- Instant Song.link conversion for Spotify, Apple Music, YouTube (Music), Tidal, Amazon Music, Deezer, SoundCloud, Bandcamp, and more
 - Clipboard protection that avoids loops and keeps your original copy safe if anything fails
 - Lightweight, dependency-free Python script you can read in a single glance